JFsanchezherrero/CodeTheFly_UAB/README.md

 Read further details about the queue system here: https://htcondor.readthedocs.io/en/latest/

-The batch system software is called HTCondor and the configuration file that allows us to submit jobs to the cluster is named as: HTCondor_sender.sub.
+The batch system software is called HTCondor and the configuration file that allows us to submit jobs to the cluster is named as: `HTCondor_sender.sub` and available [here](./HTCondor_sender.sub)

 This file HTCondor_sender.sub contains some configuration but also requires additional arguments to be supplied during execution such as: executable, arguments or append.